jclark/rpi-cm4-ptp-guide/os.md

 ```

 Replace the `0` in `ptp0` with whatever `ethtool` said was the number.
-`SYNC_OOUT` here is the name of the pin to which the PPS is connected.
+`SYNC_OUT` here is the name of the pin to which the PPS is connected.
 In the `echo 1 0`, 1 means to use the pin for input and 0 means the pin should use input channel 0.

 Now do: